 Festival of Colour, Wanaka, 17 April, 2013

-Reviewed by Nigel Zega, Otago Daily Times, 18/4/2013
+Reviewed by Nigel Zega, Otago daily Times, 18/4/2013

 'Between Darkness and Light' paired Wellington soprano Jenny Wollerman with Michael Houstoun in a captivating recital of spellbinding beauty and depth.